syakirharis25/statistics/README.md

 Population vs Sample Data by Math Bits Notebook :  https://mathbitsnotebook.com/Algebra1/StatisticsData/STPopSample.html#:~:text=%22population%22%20data%20sets%20and%20%22,list%20of%20possible%20data%20values).&text=A%20sample%20data%20set%20contains,from%20which%20it%20is%20taken. <br />
 What’s the difference between qualitative and quantitative research? by SnapSurvey : https://www.snapsurveys.com/blog/qualitative-vs-quantitative-research/ <br />
 What is the difference between ordinal, interval and ratio variables?
 Why should I care? by GraphPad : https://www.graphpad.com/support/faq/what-is-the-difference-between-ordinal-interval-and-ratio-variables-why-should-i-care/ <br />
+NOMINAL, ORDINAL, INTERVAL, RATIO SCALES WITH EXAMPLES by QuestionPro : https://www.questionpro.com/blog/nominal-ordinal-interval-ratio/#:~:text=Nominal%20scale%20is%20a%20naming,each%20of%20its%20variable%20options. <br />

 <a name="github"></a>
 ## 3. GitHub notes.